Lee Sherman And The Toxic Louisiana Bayou

 The Louisiana Bayou: A Region Under Siege

 The bayou regions of Louisiana stretch across the southern part of the state, forming a complex network of slow-moving waterways, wetlands, and fertile delta lands.
-That's why these areas are home to diverse wildlife, thriving fisheries, and communities that have depended on the land and water for generations.
+These areas are home to diverse wildlife, thriving fisheries, and communities that have depended on the land and water for generations.
 For many African American families, the bayou represented not just a home but a way of life deeply rooted in fishing, hunting, and agriculture.

 Lee Sherman: From Factory Worker to Environmental Activist